Hwaseong Fortress: Background

 King Jeongjo apparently built Hwaseong Fortress to prepare for a move of the capital from Seoul to Suwon.
 Suwon was purported to be strategically positioned to connect Seoul with the West Sea (Yellow Sea) and China.
 The king wanted to leave the factional strife of the court to carry out reforms and believed that Suwon had the potential to grow into a new and prosperous capital.
 To encourage growth, he ordered people to move to Suwon at considerable expense and exempted them from taxes for ten years.
 King Jeongjo also ordered public works, such as the building of educational facilities to better facilitate the city as a capital.

 Suwon Hwaseong Fortress was restored based on the Hwaseong Seongyeok Uigwe, a design drawing from 200 years ago.
 The Hwaseong Seongyeok Uigwe is a blueprint showing the appearance of Suwon Hwaseong Fortress, the tools used to build it, and the location of Suwon Hwaseong Fortress.

 Because Suwon Hwaseong Fortress was restored based on perfectly preserved blueprints, it was exceptionally successful in being registered as a World Cultural Heritage despite being a modern restored building.

-At the time of the construction of Hwaseong, he spent a lot of money, so he needed to tell his descendants how it was made, so he made the Hwaseong Sanctuary Uigwe, which eventually became a great source of strength for his descendants.

 Construction

-Hwaseong Fortress was built over a two and a half-year period, from 1794 to 1796 according to the designs of the architect Jeong Yakyong, who would later become a renowned leader of the Silhak movement.
-Silhak, which means practical learning, encouraged the use of science and industry, and Jeong incorporated fortress designs from Korea and China along with contemporary science into his plans.
+Hwaseong Fortress was built over a two-and-a-half-year period, from 1794 to 1796 according to the designs of the architect Chŏng Yagyong, who would later become a renowned leader of the Silhak movement.
+Silhak, which means practical learning, encouraged the use of science and industry, and Chŏng incorporated fortress designs from Korea and China along with contemporary science into his plans.
 The use of brick as a building material for the fortress and employment of efficient pulleys and cranes were also due to the influence of Silhak.

 Construction of the fortress was also a response to the collapse of the Korean front line during the Imjin war.
 At the time, the dominant model for building fortresses in Korea was to make a simple wall for the city or town and a separate mountain fortress to which the people could evacuate in times of war.
 However, this fortress was built to include elements of a wall, defensive fortress, and town centre, the four main gates being used as the gates for the town.
 The arrow-launching platforms built along ramparts with crenellated parapets and battlements were defensive elements of the fortress while the wall also included secret gates for offensive actions.

 The fortress took 700,000 man-hours to build and cost the national treasury 870,000 nyang, the currency at the time, and 1500 sacks of rice to pay the workers.
 In the past, government work had been carried out by corvée labour, but in this case workers were paid by the government, another sign of Silhak influence.